How Heroku Works

 Deploy

-- Applications consist of your source code, a description of any dependencies, and a Procfile.
+- Apps consist of your source code, a description of any dependencies, and a Procfile.

-- Procfiles list process types - named commands that you may want executed.
+- Procfiles list process types, named commands that you want to execute.

 - Deploying applications involves sending the application to Heroku using either Git, GitHub, or via an API.

-- Buildpacks lie behind the slug compilation process.
-Buildpacks take your application, its dependencies, and the language runtime, and produce slugs.
+- Buildpacks take your application, its dependencies, and the language runtime, and produces a build artifact.

-- A slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system - ready for execution.
+- The build artifact for Cedar-generation apps is a slug.
+A slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system - ready for execution.

-- Config vars contain customizable configuration data that can be changed independently of your source code.
+- Config vars contain customizable configuration data that you can change independently of your source code.
 The configuration is exposed to a running application via environment variables.

-- Add-ons are third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.
+- Add-ons are third party, specialized, value-added cloud services that you can easily attach to an application, extending its functionality.

-- A release is a combination of a slug (your application), config vars and add-ons.
+- A release is a combination of an build artifact (your application), config vars and add-ons.
 Heroku maintains an append-only ledger of releases you make.

 Runtime